AdobeDocs/control-panel.en/help/subdomains-certificates/using/subdomains-branding.md

 >[!NOTE]
 >
->If you are using Campaign Classic, Control Panel allows you to see what RT/MID instances are connected to the Marketing instance that you are working with.
+>If you are using Campaign v7/v8, Control Panel allows you to see what RT/MID instances are connected to the Marketing instance that you are working with.
 For more on this, refer to the [Instance Details](../../instances-settings/using/instance-details.md) section.

 **Related topics:**